TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **The change**

-This is the aspect that you are going to change, launch, or create that is going to affect your business or product overall.
+This is the aspect that you are going to change, launch, or create that is going to affect your overall business or product.
 It can be as simple as changing the color of a button or as big as launching a new marketing campaign.
 Make sure that only one aspect is changed at a time, otherwise there is no way to tell which aspect contributed to the effect.

 **The impact**